safwanadnan/safwanadnan.github.io/README.md

 # Terminal Portfolio

-A unique, interactive terminal-themed portfolio website showcasing my skills and projects as a developer.
+A unique, interactive terminal-themed portfolio website showcasing my skills and projects as a Software Developer and Entrepreneur.
 This portfolio features a Matrix-style background and a fully functional command-line interface.

 ![Terminal Portfolio](https://example.com/terminal-portfolio-screenshot.png)